New Patients 937-203-8602

-Electrophysiology Study An Overview
+Electrophysiology Study: An Overview

 An electrophysiology study, or EP study, is performed to analyze the electrical or rhythm function of the heart.
 The Buckeye Heart & Vascular Institute offers EP studies as part of our heart and vascular services to diagnose cardiovascular disease.
 The heart’s rhythm function is what affects the heart rate and heartbeat.